mawebcoder/laravel-elasticsearch/README.md

 ```

-Just pay attention that if you pass any field that doesn't exist in your mappings you will encounter handled exception that prevents from storing invalid data into DB.
+- Note: If you pass any field that doesn't exist in your mappings you will encounter handled exception that prevents from storing invalid data into DB.
+- Note: If you don't pass any field that exists in mapping,we set that as null by default
 ### Find record

 ```